 17. Don’t Order Corned Beef and Cabbage

-If you really want to try Ireland’s national dish, order an Irish stew.
+Order an Irish stew if you really want to try Ireland’s national dish.
 Or better yet, find a friendly local who is willing to make it for you – there is no beating homemade.

 Have you made any of these mistakes of things not to do in Ireland if you’ve visited before?
 Let me know in the comments!